 It could be for different reasons for everyone.
 For me personally, it’s the following three.

 Convenience: A tampon can be worn for maximum 3 or 4 hours.
 A pad can be worn maybe 5 or 6 hours.
 A menstrual cup can be even worn for 12 hours at a stretch.
 Sonal said she tested hers for 50 hours, i.e. two whole days.
 I personally only change my cup maybe twice on the one heavy flow day and once during the rest of the days.

 Cost: Bro, need I even begin?
 You calculate how much you spend on sanitary towels and you tell me.
 (Or just refer to the above Instagram post) At the minimum, LKR 100,000 per lifetime.
-The menstruation cup is 3200 LKR when you buy it from Boondh, which is what I did because it supports their work in India.
-With each cup you by, you give another cup to a woman in India.
+The menstruation cup is 1600 for a single cup and 3200 for a Together Cup where with each cup you by, you donate a cup to a rural menstruator in India.
 It is also lifetime investment.
 You just need ONE for your entire lifetime.

 Comfort: DUUUUUUUUDE.
 You cannot feel it.
 You cannot.
 (If you can feel it, you might be wearing it wrong.)
 No more feeling of a sandwich stuck between your legs.
 No more diaper rashes.
 No more sweaty and overcrowded groins in this hectic heat.
 It’s as though you are just you, no periods.
 Just you.

 Here is a video about the things we don’t know about sanitary napkins.
 And the truth is quite shocking.

 Another short video about what the menstrual cup is done by Boondh.